-Audrey's passion for helping others is magnified in her self-help writings.
-As a speaker and author she answers the call when needed.
+Audrey's passion for connecting with nature is magnified in her self-help writings and poetry.

 Learn to Accept A Compliment With Grace

 The #1 Reason You Don't Like Compliments